GittyBittyLitty/OpenEPaper/misc/FAQ.md

 ### I use an Access Point without PSRAM (like the ESP32), and I get crippled images on my 4.2" screens

 PSRAM is needed for holding a full image buffer of the 400x300 pixel 4.2" displays.
 Without PSRAM, we can only hold a 1 bit/pixel buffer.
 Only black is displayed, no red.
 And rendering a jpeg image is not working either.
 Please use a board with PSRAM, like a ESP-S2 (but watch out, there are also ESP32-S2 boards being sold without PSRAM).

+### I use an Apple M1 Pro to compile the esp32 software.
+The website to manage the tags is not fully working.

+Sadly, compiling the esp32-scripts on an Apple M1 Pro (and probably M2 too) seem to cause problems.
+It compiles and boots nicely, but it results in weird runtime problems (the `sscanf` command doesn't do that it's supposed to do, and probabaly more issues).
+So, try to use another system.
+Intel-based MacBook Pro, Windows, and Linux all work fine.